How, you ask? We’ll get to that. But first, we’ll explain why you should regularly clear your browsing and search history.

 -

-From the Yahoo! search page, click the box in the upper-right corner, and click Settings.
+Click the box in the top-right corner, and click Settings.

 -